 Each Parliamentary year is divided into two periods:-

 - sitting days - when the Parliament or its committees can meet; and

 - recess - where the Parliament and its committees are not meeting.

 The dates of the Parliamentary recess will usually be organised to coincide with school holidays.
 For more information about the dates when the Parliament is in recess contact the Public Information Service, see under heading How to contact the Scottish Parliament.

 How Scottish law is made

 The Scottish Parliament has the power to produce legislation on any devolved matter.
 Legislation on these matters can be passed by the Scottish Parliament without having to go through the Westminster Parliamentary process as well.

 Stages of a Bill

 A Bill is a proposal for legislation.
-There are four types of Bill:-
+There are five types of Bill:-

 - Government Bills - these are introduced into the Parliament by a Minister